-Pea shoots contain around11% of the DV of zinc.
+Pea shoots contain around 11% of the DV of zinc.

 Are You Looking For Microgreen Seeds and Supplies?

-Home Microgreens online store sells reasonably priced microgreen seed packets with the perfect amount of seed for 5-by-5, 1010, and Home Microgreens trays plus ounce, 1/4-pound, and pound bags.
+Home Microgreens online store sells reasonably priced microgreen seed packets with the perfect amount of seed for 1010, and Home Microgreens trays plus ounce, 1/4-pound, and pound bags.

 Pea Shoots Can Improve Your Overall Health

-Making this simple change to your diet will provide you with a wealth of nutrients for the cost of only a few calories.
+This simple change to your diet will provide you with a wealth of nutrients for the cost of only a few calories.

 Pea Shoots are Nutritious & Easy to Grow!

-To learn how, check out this article.
+To learn how check out this article.
 It is one of many ways to grow and enjoy these wonderful microgreens!

-If you liked this article on pea shoots nutrition be sure to share it with your friends!
+If you liked this article on pea shoots nutrition, be sure to share it with your friends!